 Glass Cabins immersed in nature

 Welcome to idyllic Erikson Cottage in Ljungsarp in the municipality of Tranemo, 1.5 hours from Gothenburg.
 You can sleep here in unique glass cabins designed by the architect Jeanna Berger, who also designed the original glass cabin for the 72 Hour Cabin project in Dalsland.

 After you check in at the farm the cabins are just a short walk away, completely undisturbed by neighbours or any other noise.
-These two cabins are also situated away from each other; one sits on a hill with a view over the lake and the other is completely surrounded by the soothing rustle of the forest.
+The cabins are also situated away from each other; one glass house is located on a small hill overlooking the lake, the second is surrounded by the soothing sounds of the forest, and the third lies close to the lakeshore with its own private sauna.
 Near to the cabins is an outdoor toilet and an outdoor kitchen also designed by Jeanna Berger.